g0dkar/qrcode-kotlin/README.md

 * **Compact:** Doesn't add any bloat like when using libraries like Google's ZXing (which do way more than generate QRCodes)
 * **Customizable output:** Want to make a colorful QRCode?
 We got you!
+* **Server friendly:** This isn't a library for Mobile applications.
+This is a library thought by backend developers for backend developers.

 ## Installation